 If your child has a rash take several good quality photos of the rash and bring them with you to the clinic, in case the rash resolves or improves before the appointment.

 If the rash or skin problem completely resolves before your scheduled appointment it may be better for you and your child to call central booking and postpone the visit to when the rash is present.
 We will keep your file active for one year.

-The Down Syndrome Clinic is located in unit 1D1 in the Pediatric Ambulatory Clinic on the main floor of the Stollery Children’s Hospital.
+The Dermatology Clinic is located in unit 1D1 in the Pediatric Ambulatory Clinic on the main floor of the Stollery Children’s Hospital.

 From the 114th Stollery bear entrance on the east side of the hospital, turn left and walk pass the cafeteria; the clinic is located on the left hand side directly across from the Friends gift shop.

 Your first appointment will last at least half an hour, so come prepared.
 You and your child will see several different professionals including: a medical student, a resident in dermatology and the pediatric dermatologist.